-Note: This page explains how to provide authentication for data connectors in the Transposit Dev Platform.
-If you are using Transposit workflows, you will authenticate your integration in Settings > Integrations and follow the instructions for the specific integration.
+Note: This page explains how to provide authentication for data connectors in the Transposit Developer Platform.
+If you are using Transposit runbooks, you will authenticate your integration in Settings > Integrations and follow the instructions for the specific integration.

 Given OAuth settings (i.e. client IDs and secrets), Transposit will automatically handle the OAuth 2.0 authentication flow to procure an access token and refresh as needed.
 For most data connections that require OAuth, Transposit provides these settings for limited use.
 For these data connections, no further setup is required for authorization after the connection is added.